s-lyn/yii2-multilanguage/docs/MODELS.md

 ----

 Implementation backend via views can be done in different ways.
-My realization in the module pjhl/yii2-pages (TODO: создать модуль статических сраниц), там же есть работая демка (TODO: создать демку).
+My realization can be found in the module pjhl/yii2-pages (TODO: create static pages module).
+There is a working demo.